hamza-hadj-aissa/APMLV/readme.md

 ## Supported Filesystems

-The `lvm_balancer` system supports the following filesystems for logical volumes:
+The `APMLV` system supports the following filesystems for logical volumes:

 -   ext2
 -   ext3